steven741/chez-gl/Readme.md

 # Chez-GL

-This is an interface to modern OpenGL for the Chez Scheme system. (in development)
+This is an interface to OpenGL's core profile for the Chez Scheme system. (in development)

 # Features

 * Support for OpenGL 4+
 * Scheme style interface to OpenGL
-* Full marshalling of Scheme data to C data
+* Convenient high level interface
+* Lower level ftype interface provided

 # Quickstart Guide